 An issues and opportunities assessment has provided a strong evidence base, and in-depth understanding of the demography of the area and the transport and access needs of all user groups within the borough.
-This evidence base is set out in the issues and opportunities report19. which, we reviewed data on the following:
+This evidence base is set out in the issues and opportunities report16.
+We reviewed data on the following: